robur-coop/miragevpn-spec/openvpn.md

 the tunnel.
 Multiple keys may be active at the same time, which is especially useful for handing over from old keys to new keys without loosing in-flight data.

-## Encryption / decryption and padding

-The purpose of padding is to align data to the cipher block size.
-The padding consists in each byte the padding length, i.e. if the block size is 16, and the data 13 bytes, the padding will be 3 bytes 0x03, 0x03, 0x03.
-If the data is already aligned to the block size, an entire block will be appended.

 ## Configuration parameters and their interaction